elitongadotti/dtc-dataengineer-final-project/README.md

 ### dbt pipeline (cleaning data)
 ...
 We are using dbt cloud for the project.
 Said that, you must create your dbt cloud account, setup up a connection to BigQuery and configure github to sync this repo to dbt cloud.
-[Here](https://docs.getdbt.com/docs/cloud/connect-data-platform/connect-your-database#connecting-to-bigquery) are some instructions on it.
+[Here](https://docs.getdbt.com/docs/cloud/connect-data-platform/connect-your-database#connecting-to-bigquery) are some instructions on this.